 In some instances, dark spots appear above the skin and not below.
-As a result, a lightening product can help to lighten these areas and even remove dark circles under eyes.
+As a result, a lightning product can help to lighten these areas and even remove dark circles under eyes.

 You can find Vitamin C in your favorite citrus fruits or in certain skincare products.
-If you’re looking for a lightening product for your skin, check out Meladerm.
+If you’re looking for a lightning product for your skin, check out Meladerm.